skycoin/viscript/notes/im_bits.md

-George: i was thinking of one api that could provide basics to all the process types
+Red: i was thinking of one api that could provide basics to all the process types

 HaltingState: i like being able to import one thing